 Patient Education at Southern Regional

-Before you can launch an effective battle against cervical cancer, it's
+Before you can launch an effective battle against breast cancer, it's

 important to understand the basics.
 Here you'll find some answers